2014 East Carolina Pirates football team

 The 2014 East Carolina Pirates football team represented East Carolina University in the 2014 NCAA Division I FBS football season.
 They were led by fifth-year head coach Ruffin McNeill and played their home games at Dowdy–Ficklen Stadium.
-This was East Carolina's first season as members of the American Athletic Conference.
+This was East Carolina's first season as part of the American Athletic Conference.
 They finished the season 8–5, 5–3 in AAC play to finish in a tie for fourth place.
 They were invited to the Birmingham Bowl where they lost to Florida.